ruizdurazo/ruizdurazo/notes/on-markdown/index.md

 ---

 Hope you found it useful.
-If you’d like to get in touch, [send me an email](mailto:enrique@ruizdurazo.com) or [dm me on Twitter](https://twitter.com/ruizdurazo).
+If you’d like to get in touch, [write me an email](mailto:enrique@ruizdurazo.com) or [dm me on X](https://x.com/ruizdurazo).